 Beats Studio Wired (Discontinued)

-The Studio Wireless is also bass heavy, but it comes across as loose and not very focused.
-This contributes to a recessed mid-range, and a general lack of clarity or detail.
-While the treble has plenty of sparkle, there isn’t much accuracy or instrument separation to speak of.
+- The Studio Wireless is also bass-heavy, but it comes across as loose and not very focused.
+This contributes to a recessed mid-range and a general lack of clarity or detail.
+While the treble has plenty of sparkles, there isn’t much accuracy or instrument separation to speak of.